bmcwilliams26/Seal-fishery_proj/README.md

 # Seal-fishery_proj
-R code from the analysis of Grey Seal tracking/dive behaviour data and Global Fishing Watch fishery data.
+R code from the analysis of Grey Seal tracking data and Global Fishing Watch fishery data.
 This study was originally carried out with the following scripts in R V4.4.3 (R Core Team, 2025).

 This is the data and code for:

-This repository consists of 5 scripts used for analysis, model summary, and plotting.
-They are located within the working directory.
-These scripts include:\
+This repository consists of __ scripts used for ________.
+These scripts include:

-The data utilised for this script can be found at ....
+The grey seal location data and detailed data on individuals presented in this study are publicly accessible on the SEANOE website (https://doi.org/10.17882/89715, https://doi.org/10.17882/98773).
+Dive behaviour data is not publicly accessible.
+Fishery data is available from Global Fishing Watch (https://globalfishingwatch.org/map).

 The variables in these datasets were ....